Chr15w1986/Motor-Werks/README.md

 3. Services is available to view for all users (logged in or not), however, the services page is read-only until<br>
 the user logs in, or signs up

-4. Collapsed navbar on smaller devices to wrap in all options and assure better navbar design.
+4. Collapsed navbar on smaller devices to wrap in all options and ensure better navbar design.
   - Rounded bottom left edge is part of the site-wide design

   <img width="400" src="static/assets/images/README-images/collapsed-navbar.png">